 Our cell line range is constantly growing.
 For our most current list of ready-made cell lines and details of custom made engineering projects you can browse our entire offering online.

 For offline access, many of our popular cell lines that are usually available for immediate delivery are listed in our downloadable our catalog - your gene edited cell line may already have been created!

-Wild type Hap1 cells were either untreated (Panel A) or stimulated with Bafilomycin A and Torin (Panel B) for 3 hours prior to staining for the autophagy marker LC3.
-Image analysis using CellProfilerTM software identified autophagosomes (segmented in red in Panels C and D).
+Wild type Hap1 cells were either untreated (Panel A) or stimulated with10 nM Bafilomycin A and 250 nM Torin (Panel C) for 3 hours prior to staining for the autophagy marker LC3.
+Image analysis using CellProfilerTM software identified autophagosomes (segmented in red in Panels B and D).
 Quantification of the number of autophagosomes per cell area shows a robust response to stimulation (E), indicating that the Hap1 cells have a functioning autophagic stress response.

 Images were acquired by the Ketteler Group at the Translational Research Resource Centre at University College London